jd-santos/cline/Rules/slides.md

 ---
 ```

-**Advanced Frontmatter Options:**
+**Advanced Frontmatter Options**:
-- `clicks`: Manually set the total number of clicks for a slide.
+- `clicks`: Manually set the total number of clicks for a slide
-- `routeAlias`: Define a custom route name for a slide for easier navigation (`<Link to="my-alias">`).
+- `routeAlias`: Define a custom route name for a slide for easier navigation (`<Link to="my-alias">`)
-- `hideInToc`: Exclude a slide from the Table of Contents.
+- `hideInToc`: Exclude a slide from the Table of Contents
 - `download`: Include a download button for the PDF export in the built SPA.
-Can be boolean (`true`) or a custom URL string.
+Can be boolean (`true`) or a custom URL string
-- `monacoTypesAdditionalPackages`: Array of strings to specify extra packages for Monaco Editor type acquisition.
+- `monacoTypesAdditionalPackages`: Array of strings to specify extra packages for Monaco Editor type acquisition
-- `monacoTypesSource: ata`: Enable client-side auto type acquisition for Monaco.
+- `monacoTypesSource: ata`: Enable client-side auto type acquisition for Monaco
-- `drawings.persist`: Boolean (`true`/`false`) or `'dev'` to control drawing persistence.
+- `drawings.persist`: Boolean (`true`/`false`) or `'dev'` to control drawing persistence
 - `transition`: Define per-slide transitions (`fade`, `slide-left`, `view-transition`, custom CSS transitions).
 Use `|` for forward/backward transitions (`slide-left | slide-right`).
-Can also be an object for advanced Vue Transition options.
+Can also be an object for advanced Vue Transition options
-- `title`: Set the title for a slide, overriding the title extracted from the first heading.
+- `title`: Set the title for a slide, overriding the title extracted from the first heading
-- `level`: Set the title level for a slide, affecting its appearance in the Table of Contents.
+- `level`: Set the title level for a slide, affecting its appearance in the Table of Contents
-- `class`: Add custom CSS classes to the slide container.
+- `class`: Add custom CSS classes to the slide container
-- `style`: Add inline CSS styles to the slide container.
+- `style`: Add inline CSS styles to the slide container
-- `id`: Set a custom ID for the slide container.
+- `id`: Set a custom ID for the slide container
-- `name`: Set a custom name for the slide, usable with `<Link to="name">`.
+- `name`: Set a custom name for the slide, usable with `<Link to="name">`
-- `plantUmlServer`: Configure a custom PlantUML server URL.
+- `plantUmlServer`: Configure a custom PlantUML server URL
-- `htmlAttrs`: Add attributes to the `<html>` tag for a specific slide.
+- `htmlAttrs`: Add attributes to the `<html>` tag for a specific slide
-- `bodyAttrs`: Add attributes to the `<body>` tag for a specific slide.
+- `bodyAttrs`: Add attributes to the `<body>` tag for a specific slide
-- `head`: Add custom tags to the `<head>` section for a specific slide (array of objects).
+- `head`: Add custom tags to the `<head>` section for a specific slide (array of objects)
-- `vue`: Configure Vue plugin options for a specific slide.
+- `vue`: Configure Vue plugin options for a specific slide
-- `markdown`: Configure Markdown-it options for a specific slide.
+- `markdown`: Configure Markdown-it options for a specific slide
-- `highlighter`: Configure Shiki highlighter options for a specific slide.
+- `highlighter`: Configure Shiki highlighter options for a specific slide
-- `katex`: Configure KaTeX options for a specific slide.
+- `katex`: Configure KaTeX options for a specific slide
-- `monaco`: Configure Monaco Editor options for a specific slide.
+- `monaco`: Configure Monaco Editor options for a specific slide
-- `shortcuts`: Configure keyboard shortcuts for a specific slide.
+- `shortcuts`: Configure keyboard shortcuts for a specific slide
-- `transformers`: Configure markdown transformers for a specific slide.
+- `transformers`: Configure markdown transformers for a specific slide
-- `codeRunners`: Configure code runners for a specific slide.
+- `codeRunners`: Configure code runners for a specific slide
-- `clicks`: Manually set the total number of clicks for a slide.
+- `clicks`: Manually set the total number of clicks for a slide
-- `routeAlias`: Define a custom route name for a slide for easier navigation (`<Link to="my-alias">`).
+- `routeAlias`: Define a custom route name for a slide for easier navigation (`<Link to="my-alias">`)
-- `hideInToc`: Exclude a slide from the Table of Contents.
+- `hideInToc`: Exclude a slide from the Table of Contents
 - `download`: Include a download button for the PDF export in the built SPA.
-Can be boolean or a custom URL.
+Can be boolean or a custom URL
-- `monacoTypesAdditionalPackages`: Specify extra packages for Monaco Editor type acquisition.
+- `monacoTypesAdditionalPackages`: Specify extra packages for Monaco Editor type acquisition
-- `monacoTypesSource: ata`: Enable client-side auto type acquisition for Monaco.
+- `monacoTypesSource: ata`: Enable client-side auto type acquisition for Monaco
 - `drawings.persist: true`: Save drawings as SVGs.
-Can also be set to `false` or `dev` to disable.
+Can also be set to `false` or `dev` to disable
-- `plantUmlServer`: Configure a custom PlantUML server URL.
+- `plantUmlServer`: Configure a custom PlantUML server URL
-- `htmlAttrs`: Add attributes to the `<html>` tag for a specific slide.
+- `htmlAttrs`: Add attributes to the `<html>` tag for a specific slide
-- `bodyAttrs`: Add attributes to the `<body>` tag for a specific slide.
+- `bodyAttrs`: Add attributes to the `<body>` tag for a specific slide
-- `head`: Add custom tags to the `<head>` section for a specific slide.
+- `head`: Add custom tags to the `<head>` section for a specific slide

 ### Notes and Click Markers